-The livestock at the Central Grasslands Research Extension Center expressed a preference for burned patches versus unburned patches, despite the burned patches having a lower amount of available forage at the beginning of the growing season.
-A study conducted at the station during 2017-2018 indicated that livestock are attracted to burned patches because of increased forage quality (Lakey and McGranahan, 2018).
-The degree of disappearance within the patch-burn area at the grazing exclosures was 72% for graminoids and 11% for forbs in 2019.
+The livestock at the Central Grasslands Research Extension Center express a preference for burned patches versus unburned patches, despite the burned patches having a lower amount of available forage at the beginning of the growing season.
+As the growing season progresses, cattle tend to use the recently burned areas less (Wanchuk and McGranahan, 2019).

+A study conducted at the center during 2017-2018 indicated that livestock are attracted to burned patches because of increased forage quality (Lakey and McGranahan, 2018).
+The differences in forage quality between the burned and unburned patches are likely more noticeable during the beginning of the growing season.